Foundational Ministry Design Principles

 There is no one-size-fits-all solution to material poverty, and context matters, too.
 Ministry tools and strategies that work well to facilitate lasting transformation in a rural village in Togo might not work in an urban area in the U.S., and vice versa.
 Effective, sustainable ministry reflects God’s story of change and the way He has made us as human beings.
 Pursuing this requires us to think deeper about the root causes of poverty, and what we find then is that there are foundational principles that apply to ministry across multiple contexts.

 After more than two decades of developing programs and walking alongside ministries as they walk alongside people in material poverty, the Chalmers Center has identified 20 ministry design principles to guide churches and organizations as they craft poverty alleviation programs.
-We share these in depth in our book, A Field Guide to Becoming Whole, but over the next few weeks, we will be posting summaries of these on our blog so you can search and share them.
+We share these in depth in our book, A Field Guide to Becoming Whole.

 Ministry Design Principle 1: Christian poverty alleviation ministries must be “rooted in and flow back into” the local church.

 These metrics present quite a challenge for most of our ministries.
-Many of our churches don’t even know any people in poverty, and the culture of our congregations and our corporate worship often create tremendous barriers to them.
-Moreover, while parachurch ministries definitely have a role to play in poverty alleviation, they often are not connected to the local church beyond as a source of funding and volunteers.
+Many of our churches aren’t in proximity to people in poverty or have limited relationships across socioeconomic lines.
+The culture of our congregations and our corporate worship often create tremendous barriers to them.
+Moreover, while parachurch ministries definitely have a role to play in poverty alleviation, they often are not well-connected to local churches except as sources of funding and volunteers.

 Ministry Design Principle 2: Use supportive, gospel-centered groups as much as possible.